otavioaquino/rich-image/README.md

-# image-advertising
+# Rich Image

-Symple sistem to add advertising over a image
+Simple system for more about a image